 Outer Join KTable-KTable

-The results are the same as with the inner join with the addition of proper data for scenarios 3 and 4 which for scenario 3 contains the lone view and for scenario 4 the lone click.
+For the version with caching, the results are the same as with the inner join with the addition of proper data for scenarios 3 and 4 which for scenario 3 contains the lone view and for scenario 4 the lone click.

 Left Join KTable-KTable